Baitanik/sentimentAnalysis/README.md

 # sentimentAnalysis
 This is very basic program for sentimentAnalysis of twitter feed about some specific keyword.
-It will continuously get the live feed from twitter for the specified keyword provided in th argument. and it print the text and corresponding sentiment (Positive,Negative,Neutral) and their polarity value .
+It will continuously get the live feed from twitter for the specified keyword provided in argument. and it will print the text and corresponding sentiment (Positive,Negative,Neutral) and their polarity value .

 #note : This will get only public tweets, which don't have any restriction imposed by user